Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 The Bottom Line

-A spreading poison ivy rash is almost always a staged immune reaction from a single exposure or ongoing urushiol contact from contaminated surfaces — not spreading blister fluid.
+A poison ivy rash that appears to spread is almost always a staged immune reaction to a single exposure or to ongoing urushiol contact with contaminated surfaces, not to spreading blister fluid.
 Thorough decontamination is the most effective step you can take.

 For severe reactions or rashes involving the face or eyes, Doctronic.ai connects you with a licensed physician any time for telehealth evaluation and prescription treatment.